zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

 This link includes four different sections. <br/>

-**Note : Source code and instructions for the first revision under Revised & Resubmit decision is deposited at https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage.git.** <br/>
+**Note : Source code and instructions for the first revision under Revised & Resubmit decision can be accessed at https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage.git.** <br/>

 # Significant Theories and Lemmas <br/>